 Determining your common-law status can be critical for couples who each want to be on a VA-backed mortgage.
 For veterans seeking a VA loan, having a co-borrower who is neither a spouse nor an eligible veteran requires a down payment of 12.5 percent to 14.5 percent.

-Talk with a Veterans United loan specialist for more details about your specific situation.
+Talk with a Veterans United VA Loan Expert for more details about your specific situation.